 For lightly soiled clothes, a 30°C or even 20°C wash could do the trick.
 A Which? investigation found that a 30°C wash uses a 38% less energy than a 40°C one.
 A 20°C wash will cut it down by 62%.

 For bedding, towels, and clothes with lots of tough stains, you’ll probably want a hotter cycle.

 For more guidelines, including at what temperatures you should wash underwear, bed sheets and baby clothes, consult our washing machine temperatures guide breakdown.

 Tips for living well – get our free Food & Health newsletter: shop savvy, eat well, stay healthy

 4. Putting up with a smelly washing machine

 Mould build-up in washing machines is tricky to avoid, but it looks unsightly and smells bad, so you probably don’t like cleaning your clothes in it.

-To find out what to clean, how and when, visit our guide on how to clean a smelly washing machine.
+For more info, watch our full step-by-step video guide on how to clean a smelly washing machine.

 5. Throwing everything into the tumble dryer